 There are no standard rooms here: each one (there are 20) is beautifully and individually designed, brimming with personality and playful details.
 The décor is a mix of contemporary, ethnic and antique furnishings, tactile Portuguese textiles, art and curious artefacts (a native-American headdress, a tailor’s dummy, retired musical instruments, an ornamental crown), gilded mirrors and glittery chandeliers.
 Colours range from pale Atlantic blues, soft greens and earthy neutrals to tangerine, black and Moorish terracotta.

 The rooms on the Patio das Laranjeiras (the Orange Patio) open onto decks, lawns and a shared pool.
 There are striking Design Suites; a four-person Family Suite (a double, a bunk room and a hot tub on a private terrace); a sumptuous Royal Suite with generous living space under a bed deck set beneath a high canopied ceiling.
-Three rooms have their own private plunge pools.
+The three Patio da Vila suites and rooms have their own private plunge pools.
 Two others occupy a converted chapel.
 Most have balconies or access to a terrace.

 - Air conditioning